Research Grant Information 2023

 - Ensure the funding is used within a 12-month period from the notification of the success of the application.
 It is an expectation that any unexpended grant funds will be refunded to WAIER.

-- List of any publications, clearly identifying whether (a) published, (b) in press, (c) submitted for publication, or (d) in preparation, unpublished papers and conference presentations arising from this research project, acknowledging the support of WAIER, or other research-related outcomes.
+- List any publications, clearly identifying whether (a) published, (b) in press, (c) submitted for publication, or (d) in preparation.
+Unpublished papers and conference presentations arising from this research project must acknowledge the support of WAIER.

-- Present an oral presentation at the annual WAIER Forum in the year following the receipt of the grant and also provide a synopsis of their research/findings for the WAIER website.
+- Offer an oral presentation at the annual WAIER Research Forum in the year following receipt of the grant and also provide a synopsis of their research/findings for the WAIER website.

-- Successful applicants are encouraged to submit an article to the journal Issues in Educational Research.
+- Submit an article (strongly encouraged) to the journal Issues in Educational Research.
 In any publication, regardless of the journal, the contribution of the WAIER Research Grant must be acknowledged.

 More about WAIER’s Grants & Rewards